SAFE vs SAFT vs Token Warrant: Which Web3 Fundraising Instrument, When (2026)

 SAFE: future equity

-The SAFE was introduced by Y Combinator in late 2013; the post-money SAFE (YC's 2018 update) is now the industry standard.
-It is not debt (no interest, no maturity) and not equity until a triggering event — a priced equity round, a sale/M&A, or an IPO — usually converting with a valuation cap and/or discount.
+The SAFE was introduced by Y Combinator in late 2013; the post-money SAFE, YC's 2018 update, is now the industry standard.
+It is not debt (no interest, no maturity) and not equity until a triggering event, namely a priced equity round, a sale or M&A, or an IPO, usually converting with a valuation cap and/or discount.
 "Post-money" means ownership is measured after all SAFE money but before the new priced-round money (see post-money SAFE explained).
 The SAFE is an equity-side instrument; token rights are documented separately.

-The SAFT promises future tokens at network/protocol launch and was designed to fit US securities law.
-But the Kik and Telegram court matters are decisive: a two-stage SAFT structure did not exempt the token offering — courts treated the private SAFT sale and the later public distribution as effectively a single transaction, judged on economic reality over form.
+The SAFT promises future tokens at network or protocol launch and was designed to fit US securities law.
+The Kik and Telegram court matters are decisive against that intent: a two-stage SAFT structure did not exempt the token offering, because the courts treated the private SAFT sale and the later public distribution as effectively a single transaction, judged on economic reality over form.
 SAFTs are generally treated as securities during fundraising, and the SEC has taken an aggressive stance.
-Do not assert a blanket "a SAFT is/is not a security" — it is fact-specific, economic-reality-tested, and a securities-counsel question.
+There is no blanket answer that a SAFT is or is not a security; it is fact-specific, economic-reality-tested, and a securities-counsel question.
 This is the highest-risk instrument of the three.

 Token warrant: an exercisable right

-A token warrant is a right — not an obligation — to buy tokens at a fixed or discounted price in the future, which the holder must actively exercise (unlike a SAFT's automatic delivery).
-It is often paired with a SAFE, so the investor holds equity (SAFE) plus token upside (warrant).
-US-registered companies are commonly advised to prefer token warrants over vaguer token side letters given regulatory uncertainty — framed as common guidance, jurisdiction- and fact-specific, not legal advice (see token warrant vs token side letter).
+A token warrant is a right, not an obligation, to buy tokens at a fixed or discounted price in the future, which the holder must actively exercise, unlike a SAFT's automatic delivery.
+It is often paired with a SAFE, so the investor holds equity (the SAFE) plus token upside (the warrant).
+US-registered companies are commonly advised to prefer token warrants over vaguer token side letters given regulatory uncertainty.
+That is common guidance, jurisdiction- and fact-specific, and not legal advice (see token warrant vs token side letter).

 How they combine

 The instruments are complementary, not substitutes.
-A frequent stack is a SAFE (equity) + token warrant or side letter (token upside) — the Web3 fundraising instrument stack.
-Each leg has its own securities and accounting consequence and its own cap-table effect (see token cap-table management), so they must be analysed separately with counsel — there is no universally correct combination.
+A frequent stack is a SAFE for equity plus a token warrant or side letter for token upside, the Web3 fundraising instrument stack.
+Each leg has its own securities and accounting consequence and its own cap-table effect (see token cap-table management), so they must be analysed separately with counsel; there is no universally correct combination.

 Practical guidance

-- Treat the SAFT as highest-risk — Kik/Telegram economic-reality precedent; do not assume the structure exempts it.
+- Treat the SAFT as the highest-risk instrument, given the Kik and Telegram economic-reality precedent, and do not assume the structure exempts it.

-- Document token rights separately from the SAFE — usually a token warrant or side letter, not inside the SAFE.
+- Document token rights separately from the SAFE, usually as a token warrant or side letter rather than inside the SAFE.

-- Prefer token warrants over vaguer side letters where counsel advises (esp.
-US-registered) — but confirm per jurisdiction.
+- Prefer token warrants over vaguer side letters where counsel advises, especially for US-registered companies, but confirm per jurisdiction.

-- Assess each leg's securities treatment independently — instrument form does not decide it.
+- Assess each leg's securities treatment independently; the instrument form does not decide it.

-- Confirm everything with securities counsel — fact-specific, jurisdiction-specific, not legal advice.
+- Confirm everything with securities counsel; this is fact-specific, jurisdiction-specific, and not legal advice.

-Wag3s HR records the instrument data behind a Web3 raise — SAFE conversion terms, token-warrant exercise terms, grant schedules — as structured, auditable inputs to cap-table and compensation accounting, while the securities classification and instrument choice stay counsel-confirmed.
+Wag3s HR records the instrument data behind a Web3 raise, the SAFE conversion terms, the token-warrant exercise terms and the grant schedules, as structured, auditable inputs to cap-table and compensation accounting.
+Because instrument selection and securities classification are fact- and jurisdiction-specific, those determinations stay with securities counsel; Wag3s supports that work rather than replacing it.
 See the HR product page.

 Further reading